orbitoosoft/orbitootoolkit/README-ADVANCED.md

 }
 ```

-Finally we can invoke `PaymentService` from `OrderService` and receive to the callback.
+Finally we can invoke `PaymentService` from `OrderService` and process the callback.
 This will be done in three steps:
 * first we will choose an unique service reference
 * then we will invoke `PaymentService` with the chosen service reference